francoisberger/learning/README.md

 # Tests

-This repo contains tests and learning projects.
+This repo contains tests and learning projects:
+- maven with multi module, filtering, deployment...